openlab-vn-ua/CSharpPlusLittleThings/README.md

 // Declare MyParm to extract from app.config MyParamName as integer int MyParam = new AppSettingsValue<int>("MyParamName"); // with be extracted once

-// Declare MyParm2 to extract from app.config MyParam2Name as integer with default value of 100 and > 0
+// Declare MyParm2 to extract from app.config MyParam2Name as integer with default value of 100 and > 0 requirement
 int MyParam2 = new AppSettingsValue<int>("MyParam2Name", 100, (i) => i > 0);

 ...
 MyMethod(...)